 The Council has a number of strategies for managing interest rate risk.
-Policy is to aim to keep a maximum of 30% of its borrowings in variable rate loans.
+The Council's policy is to aim to keep a maximum of 30% of its borrowings in variable rate loans.
 During periods of falling interest rates, and where economic circumstances make it favourable, fixed rate loans will be repaid early to limit exposure to losses.